fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * Why is there no `exist` keyword in Haskell?
   * What are the situations which require using `ScopedTypeVariables`, `ExistentialQuantification`, `RankNTypes`?
   Compare the use cases of theese extensions.
+  * Could existential type be promoted with `DataKinds` extension?
 * `ConstraintKinds`
   * What is the main goal of the extension?
   * What types and type variables would have a kind `Constraint` with this extension enabled?